NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

 produce the output which is not quite satisfactoty.
 Is it possible to improve the quality of interpolation?

 A2. *Answer*: Creating a Bessel Potential reproducing kernel object with omitted scaling parameter `ε` means that this parameter will be estimated during interpolating procedure execution.
-It might happen that estimated value of the `ε` is too large and it is possible to use a lesser value of `ε` which can lead to a better quality of interpolation.
+It might happen that estimated value of the `ε` is too large and it is possible to use a smaller value of `ε` which can lead to a better quality of interpolation.
 - We can get the estimated value of `ε` by calling `get_epsilon` function:
 ```julia
 ε = get_epsilon(spline)